toptal/granite/docs/index.md

 ### NestedActions

 Some business actions call other actions as part of their own action.
-For cases like that we should define memoizable method that returns instance of subaction.
+For cases like that we should define a memoizable method that returns an instance of subaction.

 ```ruby
 memoize def subaction